This Guideline provides an overview of the Denver Service Center Quality Assurance (DSC QA) Process for reviewing design documents.

 - 100% Complete Construction Documents.

-Milestone submission content and format requirements for both Design-Bid-Build and Design-Build are located at the DSC Workflow Website under Design Deliverables - Content and Format Requirements.
+Milestone submission content and format requirements for both Design-Bid-Build (DBB) and Design-Build (DB) are located on the DSC Workflows website's Design Deliverables - Content and Format Requirements section.

-A/E Contractors shall submit design submissions to the DSC per the Task Order Scope-of-Work submission requirements.
+A/E Contractors shall submit design submissions to the DSC per the Task Order (TO) Scope of Work (SOW) submission requirements.

-DSC Project Management will initiate the QA process by submitting a QA Request Form and providing the submission documents to the DSC Technical Branch Quality Assurance Technical Specialist.
+DSC Project Management will initiate the QA process by submitting a QA Request Form and providing the submission documents to the DSC Technical Branch QA Technical Specialist.

-The Quality Assurance Technical Specialist checks the project submission documents into the Quality Assurance Process and the QA review begins.
-QA reviews typically are completed within 10 working days except for 100% Complete Construction Document reviews which are typically completed within 5 working days.
-QA reviewers will use individualized QA checklists as guides in performing their reviews.
+The DSC QA Technical Specialist checks the project submission documents into the QA system and the QA review begins.
+QA reviews are typically completed within 10 working days except for 100% Complete Construction Document reviews which are typically completed within 5 working days.
+DSC QA Technical Specialists will use individualized QA review checklists as guides in performing their reviews.
 The checklists are designed to be comprehensive, but do not necessarily include all items that may be reviewed on a particular project.
 Not all items shown on the checklists are applicable to every project.
-In addition, not all of the QA reviewers will be required on every project.
+In addition, not all of the DSC QA Technical Specialists will be required on every project.

-QA review comments are recorded on the QA Review Form, an MS-Excel file with a summary cover sheet and individual reviewer sheets.
+QA review comments are recorded on the QA Review Form, a Microsoft Excel file, with a summary cover sheet and individual reviewer sheets.
 As separate sheets within the file, individual reviewer sheets are formatted to allow A/E Contractors to respond to QA review comments.

 DSC Project Management is notified when QA reviews have been completed and is responsible for transmitting completed QA reviews to A/E Contractors.